 - £35 to cover necessary equipment, namely a shinai (bamboo sword) and carry bag.

-After the 5 weeks membership is over, you will need to pay a monthly fee of £30 and bea member of the BKA (British Kendo Association).
+After the 5 weeks membership is over, you will need to pay a monthly fee of £30 (students £20) and be a member of the BKA (£35/year).

-We accept cash or cheques but prefer paypal transfer (to Edinburghkendo@gmail.com) or bank transfer (please get in touch for bank account details) ; fees are payable on the first night prior to practice.
+We accept cash or cheques but prefer paypal transfer (to Edinburghkendo@gmail.com) or bank transfer (please get in touch with the treasurer for bank account details); beginner course fees are payable on the first night prior to practice.